Course Catalogue

 Why You Can’t Miss This

-• Digital Trailblazers: Hear from a top digital fundraiser about how they continue to grow their career in this space and learn from existing digital campaigns.
+• Digital Trailblazers: Hear from a top digital fundraiser about how they continue to grow their career in this space and learn from existing digital campaigns applying AI.

 • Access to leading reports, a podcast and resources including an overview of FIA’s Digital Fundraising Practice Note.